keystonejs/keystone/examples/document-field/README.md

-## Feature Example - document field
+## Feature Example - Document Field

-This project demonstrates how to add a document field to a Keystone list with a component block and render it in a Next.js frontend.
+This project demonstrates how to add a document field to a Keystone list and render it in a Next.js frontend.
 It builds on the [Blog](../blog) starter project.

 ## Instructions